-Updating Windows 10 to creator version using Windows 10 Update Assistant
+Updating Windows 10 to the Creator version using the Windows 10 Update Assistant.

-- Run the downloaded Windows 10 Update Assistant exe file.
+- Execute the downloaded file of the Windows 10 Update Assistant.

-- If the User Account Control prompts you to make changes to device, click Yes.
+- If the User Account Control prompts you to make changes to the device, click Yes.

 - In the new window that appears, you will be viewing the running version of Windows on your PC, along with the latest version available.
 Click on Update Now to begin the update process.

-- Click on Next after CPU, Memory, and Disk Space are found compatible for upgrade.
+- Click on ‘Next’ after the CPU, Memory, and Disk Space have been found compatible for an upgrade.

-- Windows 10 Update Assistant now carries out a 3 step upgradation process.
-First it downloads the update, verifies the download, then updates Windows.
-This may take a while, and you can continue working while the update takes place.
+- The Windows 10 Update Assistant now carries out a three-step upgrade process.
+First, it downloads the update, verifies the download, and then updates Windows.
+This may take a while, but you can continue working while the update is in progress.

 - Once the update is ready, you will have to restart your PC to apply the updates.
 Click on Restart now to apply the updates, or you can postpone the restart by clicking on Restart later.